Job Description Teacher

 - To embed UAE heritage and culture within the curriculum

-Experience: 2 years of teaching in a school
+Experience: 2 years of teaching school based

 - Outstanding performance and teaching experience in American/ International schools.